corneil/static-requirements/README.md

 Wishing there was a way to specify in an interface that the implementation must have certain static factory methods.

-This is an implementation using Annotation Processor to provide a solution
+This is an implementation using Annotation Processor to provide a solution.

 ## Example
 ### Template Class
 ```java
 public class StaticTemplate {